 *Research current articles of interest and forward to New Hope about Vets & Assistance Dogs and/or Children with Autism, etc. Just to name a few

 ** Items in this category are continually changing and updating.
 This is very time consuming and a vast amount of information is available on the world wide web **

 Sponsor the cost of a dog and change the life of a young child, Veteran, or adult that has physical and mental challenges.
 With this sponsorship you may also qualify for special privileges such as naming a future puppy.

 You can donate your recyclable aluminum cans, plastic, and glass beverage bottles.
 You can bring them to our location and drop them off.
 You can take them to the two locations listed below in LAKEWOOD, OR JAMESTOWN, NY.
 Simply make sure that your can's or bottles have a NY 5 Cent return on them and take your recyclables to their location and ask for the proceeds to be donated to New Hope Assistance Dogs, Inc. in Warren, PA.

 Please make all donations in the form of checks or money orders, payable to NHADI and send directly to Northwest Savings Bank at:

 C/O Northwest Savings Bank

 125 Ludlow St.

 Warren, PA.
 16365

+Your contribution helps to put Therapy/ Facility dogs into schools, hospitals, nursing homes and treatment centers.
 Your continued MONTHLY support and contributions will enable us to meet our goals and improve the lives of individuals who can benefit the most from an Assistance Dog.
 Your generous donation will fund our Mission!